-Incoming RT to BMSc (Bridge) student within Medical Imaging begin in summer semester, which is considered the last semester of the financial aid cycle.
-Therefore, new students must complete the Free Application for Federal Student Aid (FAFSA) for both 2014-15 and 2015-16.
-The 2014-15 FAFSA is based on 2013 income, and the 2015-16 FAFSA is based on 2014 income.
+Incoming RT to BMSc (Bridge) students begin in summer semester, which is considered the last semester of the financial aid cycle.
+Therefore, new students must complete the Free Application for Federal Student Aid (FAFSA) for both 2016-17 and 2017-18.
+Both FAFSA forms are based on 2015 income.
+You do not need to be accepted for admission to begin the financial aid application process.

-Complete the 2014-15 FAFSA immediately.
-If you completed a 2014-15 FAFSA previously but did not include Emory as one of your schools at the end of the form, you should go to the FAFSA website to make a correction and add Emory.
-Complete the 2015-16 FAFSA as soon as you have your 2014 income information available.
-We encourage students to complete their 2014 tax return as soon as possible and use the tax return to answer the questions on the FAFSA.
+If you completed a 2016-17 FAFSA previously but did not include Emory as one of your schools at the end of the form, you should go to the FAFSA website to make a correction and add Emory.

 The FAFSA is available on-line at www.fafsa.ed.gov.
 The school code for Emory is 001564.

-Incming BMSc students begin in fall semester, so they only need to submit a 2015-16 FAFSA.
+Incoming BMSc students begin in fall semester, so they only need to submit a 2017-18 FAFSA.
+Again, you do not need to be accepted for admission to begin the financial aid application process.

 Once the university Office of Financial Aid receives your FAFSA information, they will begin to send you e-mails to let you know if other documents are required.
 About a third of all applicants will be asked to submit documentation of their income.
 Please respond promptly, but don’t submit your tax documents if the Office of Financial Aid does not request them.
 Your financial aid file will be considered incomplete until all documents requested have been received.

-The Office of Financial Aid will begin sending award letters to incoming RT to BMSc students in April 2015 and to incoming BNSc students in May 2015.
+The Office of Financial Aid will begin sending award letters to incoming RT to BMSc students in April 2017 and to incoming BMSc students in June 2017.
 The award letters will be electronic and will not be sent in hardcopy.

 By the time you are awarded, you will have access to Emory’s student information system OPUS.
 You will be able to review and accept your awards on-line, and you will be given instructions to complete promissory notes for any student loans that you accept.